 Other countries may have their sparkling wines and proseccos, but in France and around the world, there is no denying that Champagne is the Grand Master.

 The word “champagne” is used to designate specific sparkling wines from the region of Champagne in France.
-The wine is fermented under seal directly in the bottle, rather than in a barrel, which results in those air bubbles.
+The wine is fermented under seal directly in the bottle, rather than in a barrel, which results in air bubbles and becomes what is generally known as “sparkling wine”.

-The 2nd was his successor, Dom Grossard in the 18th-century, who proclaimed Dom Perignon as the “inventor of Champagne” to augment the prestige and the history of their church and of their sparkling wine.
+This was key to getting the name “champagne” known around the world, as it could now be exported.
+The 2nd man was his successor in the 18th-century, Dom Grossard, who proclaimed Dom Perignon as the “inventor of Champagne” to augment the prestige and the history of their church and of their sparkling wine.

 This clever bit of marketing made it stand out from other older sparkling wines in Limoux and other parts of France.